davevanveen/davevanveen.github.io/_projects/books.md

 	<tr>
 		<th> <img style="float: left;" src="/assets/img/2205_books/power_of_now.jpg" width="100" height="100"> </th>
 		<th> <a href="https://www.goodreads.com/book/show/6708.The_Power_of_Now?ac=1&from_search=true&qid=NA7OIbrJSV&rank=1">The Power of Now</a> <br> by Eckhart Tolle </th>
 		<th> Thorough, tangible depiction of being present and how that enables a fulfilling life.
-This is often the first book I recommend for those interested in mindfulness, as I found it very helpful how Tolle re-iterates the same points from different angles. </th>
+This is often the first book I recommend for those interested in mindfulness, as I found it very helpful that Tolle re-iterates the same points from different angles. </th>
 	</tr>
 	<tr>
 		<th> <br> <img style="float: left;" src="/assets/img/2205_books/be_here_now.jpg" width="100" height="100"> </th>